 My friend, I must admit a weakness in myself.
 I will never be able to send Vivenna into that dragon’s nest of a city.
 I will not resign my most beloved daughter to becoming a hostage--which we both know was why the Hallandrens wanted this treaty in the first place.
 To send her would be to kill her, for I will not surrender my kingdom to protect my daughter--not even Vivenna.

 I’m not yet sure what I will do.
-I will not send her, but to break the treaty is to bring the Hallandren wrath against my people even more quickly.
+I will not send her.
+However, breaking the treaty is to bring the Hallandren wrath against my people even more quickly.
 I fear I may have to make a very difficult decision in the days to come.

 But that is the soul of a king’s duty.